 Enhanced penalties for going 50+ miles per hour over the limit in a school or work zone may be possible, such as:

-- Double the fine
+- Doubling the fine

 - Mandatory traffic school